scylladb/csharp-driver/doc/upgrade-guide/README.md

 # Upgrade Guide

-The purpose of this guide is to detail the changes made by the successive versions of the DataStax C# Driver that are relevant to for an upgrade from prior versions.
+The purpose of this guide is to detail the changes made by the successive versions of the ScyllaDB C# Driver that are relevant to for an upgrade from prior versions.

 If you have any question or comment, you can [post it on the mailing list][mailing-list].